Skip to main content

 Written by Annie Spratt

-You need to get a property release when the photograph takes place on location, or depicts any property protected by intellectual property rights (this includes copyright for artwork, product designs, trademarks, and branding).
+You need to get a property release when the creating an image takes place on location, or depicts any property protected by intellectual property rights (this includes copyright for artwork, product designs, trademarks, and branding).
 Below are examples of settings that require a property release.

 Art Galleries and Museums (interior and exterior)